aminem0/dwc-owl-rdf/README.md

 ### Joseph Rock herbarium

-Both [the dead GBIF endpoint](https://serv.biokic.asu.edu/pacific/portal/content/dwca/HAW_DwC-A.zip) and [the dead alternative identifier link](https://serv.biokic.asu.edu/pacific/portal/collections/misc/collprofiles.php?collid=1).
+Both [the GBIF endpoint](https://serv.biokic.asu.edu/pacific/portal/content/dwca/HAW_DwC-A.zip) and [the alternative identifier link](https://serv.biokic.asu.edu/pacific/portal/collections/misc/collprofiles.php?collid=1) are dead.
 The collection's [link on iDigBio](https://portal.idigbio.org/portal/recordsets/959c0dc4-fcf3-477e-af63-c00a005dbc0a) shows a collection with a differing amount of occurrences.
 Likewise, visiting [the University of Hawaiʻi at Mānoa webpage](https://manoa.hawaii.edu/herbarium/) gives no link to visit the digitized collection.
 Consequently, there seems to be no direct way to obtain the dataset than through the method described above.

 ### Colombia bird ring